8 Reasons Why You Need Fly Screens

 4. Mosquitoes fly at speeds between 1 and 1.5 miles per hour.

-That might sound fast, but in the insect world, mosquitoes are actually rather slow but still hard to locate once they have entered your home.
+That might sound fast, but in the insect world, mosquitoes are rather slow but still hard to locate once they have entered your home.
 They hide in wardrobes, behind curtains and furniture emerging in the late evening.
 We all need to ventilate our homes and let cool air circulate and our range of fly screens will keep out the insects and let the air in.

 5. A mosquito’s wings beat 300-600 times per second.